RTEMS/rtems-docs/c-user/config/bdbuf.rst

 CONFIGURE_BDBUF_BUFFER_MAX_SIZE
 -------------------------------

-CONSTANT:
+.. rubric:: CONSTANT:

 ``CONFIGURE_BDBUF_BUFFER_MAX_SIZE``

-OPTION TYPE:
+.. rubric:: OPTION TYPE:

 This configuration option is an integer define.

-DEFAULT VALUE:
+.. rubric:: DEFAULT VALUE:

 The default value is 4096.

-VALUE CONSTRAINTS:
-    The value of this configuration option shall satisfy all of the following
-    constraints:

-    * It shall be greater than or equal to zero.

-    * It shall be an integral multiple of :ref:`CONFIGURE_BDBUF_BUFFER_MIN_SIZE`.

-DESCRIPTION:
+.. rubric:: DESCRIPTION:

 The value of this configuration option defines the maximum size of a buffer in bytes.

-NOTES:
-    None.
+.. rubric:: CONSTRAINTS:

+The following constraints apply to this configuration option:

+* The value of the configuration option shall be greater than or equal to zero.

+* The value of the configuration option shall be an integral multiple of :ref:`CONFIGURE_BDBUF_BUFFER_MIN_SIZE`.

 ..
 Generated from spec:/acfg/if/bdbuf-buffer-min-size

+.. raw:: latex

+    \clearpage

 .. index:: CONFIGURE_BDBUF_BUFFER_MIN_SIZE